Submitted by on

 • Works with the Department of Defense and other stakeholders to ensure that the program aligns with DoD and national security objectives

-• Oversees accreditation of C3PAOs and individual assessors
+• Oversee accreditation of C3PAOs and individual assessors

-• Ensures that these entities meet stringent requirements and can conduct unbiased, rigorous assessments of DIB contractors’ and suppliers’ cybersecurity practices
+• Ensure that those entities meet stringent requirements and can conduct unbiased, rigorous assessments of DIB contractors’ and suppliers’ cybersecurity practices

-• Develops and delivers training programs for C3PAOs and assessors
+• Develop and deliver training programs for C3PAOs and assessors

-• Creates educational materials and certification exams to ensure that assessors are well-equipped to accurately evaluate compliance with CMMC standards Quality assurance team
+• Create educational materials and certification exams to ensure that assessors are well-equipped to accurately evaluate compliance with CMMC’s standards

 • Monitors the consistency and quality of assessments conducted by C3PAOs